-An upgraded Global Positioning System (GPS) satellite built by Lockheed Martin for the U.S. Air Force, was successfully launched today from Cape Canaveral.
-The satellite features significant performance upgrades, including an advanced antenna panel, which will increase power for GPS receivers.
-This was the 11th successful launch of the new-generation GPS IIR spacecraft.
+A Lockheed Martin -built Global Positioning System (GPS) satellite was successfully launched today by the U.S. Air Force from Cape Canaveral Air Force Station, Fla.
+This was the 12th successful launch of the new-generation GPS IIR spacecraft.

-The satellite, designated GPS IIR-12, will join 28 other operational GPS satellites now on orbit, and will improve global coverage and increase the overall performance of the GPS constellation.
-The company has delivered nine more of these satellites to the Navstar GPS Joint Program Office, Space and Missile Systems Center, to sustain the GPS constellation.
+The satellite, designated GPS IIR-13, will join 29 other operational GPS satellites now on orbit, and will improve global coverage and increase the overall performance of the GPS constellation.
+The company has delivered eight more of these satellites to the Navstar GPS Joint Program Office, Space and Missile Systems Center, to sustain the GPS constellation.